nikhilt77/Portfolio_Redefined/README.md

 # Portfolio_Redefined
-Thus repo is currently in it's initial stages
+This repo is currently in it's initial stages